 The MHP Board runs the MHP and negotiates doctor fees and hospital budgets.
-It is responsible for health planning and the distribution of expensive technology, as well as working with the University, other higher education institutions, and local communities to ensure sufficient providers in every community.
+It is responsible for health planning and the distribution of expensive technology, as well as working with the University of Minnesota, other higher education institutions, and local communities to ensure sufficient providers in every community.
 The budget for health care is set through a democratic and transparent process.
 This system would eliminate high CEO salaries, stock options, and bonuses based on profits, and save the money on advertising, marketing, and underwriting to compete for healthy enrollees (also avoiding the problem of people being rejected for medical coverage because they happen to be sick or in need of medical care.)

-The MHP board would set the premiums (based on ability to pay) to fund the MN Health Plan.
+The MHP board would set the premiums (based on ability to pay) to fund the Minnesota Health Plan.
 Although the premiums would likely be collected by the Department of Revenue, they would go directly to the MHP, not the state, and the Governor and Legislature would have no control over them.

 What is single-payer health care?

 “Single-payer” refers to the fact that doctors and hospitals are compensated by one health plan, rather than dealing with multiple insurance bureaucracies, as they now do.